Human rights and drug policy

 Donor countries have to make sure their funding is not supporting maintenance and staff training at drug detention centres where people are subject to physical violence, torture or treatment for which there is no scientific evidence.
 Donor states should always have due diligence to ensure their aid is not facilitating human rights abuses.
-UNODC is developing its own human rights planning tool to mitigate the risks of assistance to human rights violations.

 The Drugs and Democracy Programme in TNI has been researching drugs, the drugs market and the impact of drug policies especially in Latin America and Southeast Asia.
 With the results of our work we aim to improve drug control policies nationally and internationally.

 We draw attention to human rights abuses in the name of drug control and offer alternative policy recommendations.
 We publish a series of drug policy and legislative reform briefings which can be accessed through this website.